winitzki/scall/tutorial/programming_dhall.md

     dp Q short
 ```

-These functions are mutual inverses, which one can prove with a bit of work.
+These functions are mutual inverses.
 One direction of the isomorphism can be verified using Dhall's `assert` feature, because the proof goes by a straightforward substitution of the terms:

 ```dhall